 The blazar \target\ was part of that sample, it was proposed as the blazar counterpart of a $\gamma$-ray source in \cite{Principe_2021} and was classified as a HERG based on optical spectra from 2012.
 However, prior studies have suggested it may be a changing-look blazar, exhibiting transitions between the FSRQ and BL Lac classes due to variability in its optical emission lines over time \citep{PenaHerazo:2021}.
-This prompts the question of whether the observed spectral changes reflect a genuine evolution in the blazar’s physical properties, requiring a reassessment of its HERG$-$LERG classification with implications for neutrino production, or whether they are instead the result of observational effects with limited physical implications.
+This prompts the question of whether the observed spectral changes reflect a genuine evolution in the blazar’s physical properties, requiring a reassessment of its HERG$-$LERG classification with implications for neutrino production or cosidering whether they might instead be the result of observational effects with limited physical implications.

-In this paper, we focused on the optical spectroscopic properties of the blazar \target, using both archival and new optical spectra among three epochs.
-It is organized as follows: Section \ref{sec: data analysis} describes the dataset and analysis; Section \ref{sec: discussion} presents the findings; Section \ref{sec: conclusions} summarizes our conclusions.
-This work assumed a flat $\Lambda$CDM cosmology with $\rm{H}_{\rm 0} = 69.3~\rm{km}\cdot{\rm s}^{-1}\cdot\rm{Mpc}^{-1}$, $\Omega_{\rm m0} = 0.29$ and $\Omega_{\Lambda} = 0.71$.
+In this paper, we focus on the optical spectroscopic properties of the blazar \target, using both archival and new optical spectra among three epochs.
+The work is organized as follows.
+Section \ref{sec: data analysis} describes the dataset and analysis.
+Section \ref{sec: discussion} presents the findings.
+Section \ref{sec: conclusions} summarizes our conclusions.
+We assumed a flat $\Lambda$CDM cosmology with $\rm{H}_{\rm 0} = 69.3~\rm{km}\cdot{\rm s}^{-1}\cdot\rm{Mpc}^{-1}$, $\Omega_{\rm m0} = 0.29$, and $\Omega_{\Lambda} = 0.71$.